10 Individual learning

 return df

-= Learner(ValueBeliefs_Qoa = 0*np.ones((2,2)),
+learner = Learner(ValueBeliefs_Qoa = 0*np.ones((2,2)),

-learner = 0.9,
+DiscountFactor = 0.9,

-DiscountFactor = 0.05,
+LearningRate = 0.05,

-LearningRate = 8.0)
+ChoiceIntensity = 8.0)

-= RiskRewardDilemma(CollapseProbability=0.2, RecoveryProbability=0.1,
+env = RiskRewardDilemma(CollapseProbability=0.2, RecoveryProbability=0.1,

-env =0.8, RiskyReward=1.0, DegradedReward=0.0)
+SafeReward=0.8, RiskyReward=1.0, DegradedReward=0.0)

-= interface_run(learner, env, 10000) df
+df = interface_run(learner, env, 10000)

-As we stored the value beliefs and policies as two-dimensional numpy
+As we stored the value beliefs and policies as two-dimensional numpy arrays, we convert them into three-dimensional numpy with time running on the first dimension:

-= np.array(df.beliefs.values.tolist())
+beliefs_Qtoa = np.array(df.beliefs.values.tolist())

-beliefs_Qtoa = np.array(df.policy.values.tolist())
+policy_Xtoa = np.array(df.policy.values.tolist())

 ((10000, 2, 2), (10000, 2, 2))